javers/javers.github.io/documentation/jql-examples/index.md

 <h3 id="query-for-shadows">Querying for Shadows</h3>

-Shadows view is the most natural view on data history.
+Shadows offer the most natural view on data history.
 Thanks to JaVers magic, you can see historical versions of your domain objects *reconstructed* from Snapshots.

 Since [Shadows]({{ site.javadoc_url }}index.html?org/javers/shadow/Shadow.html) are instances of your domain classes, you can use them easily in your application.
-Moreover, JQL engine strives to rebuild original object graphs.
+Moreover, the JQL engine strives to rebuild original object graphs.

-See below how it works:
+See how it works:

 ```groovy
 def "should query for Shadows of an object"() {